Chrischn/Project-Tessera/README.md

 * Continue development of .nif file import function and translation to Godot nodes

-* Plan out the integration of CvGameCoreDLL -> what about compability with saves and mods?
+* Plan out the integration of CvGameCoreDLL -> what about compatibility with saves and mods?

 * Create basic landscape drawing in 3D world (Godot GridMap? https://docs.godotengine.org/en/stable/tutorials/3d/using_gridmaps.html)